Joan Boocock Lee

-Joan Boocock Lee (5 February 1922 – 6 July 2017) was a British-American model and voice actress.
+Joan Boocock Lee (5 February 1922 – 6 July 2017) was a British actress.
 She was the wife of comic book creator Stan Lee, whom she met in New York City in the 1940s while working as a hat model.
 In her later years, Lee became a voice actress and appeared in the Spider-Man and Fantastic Four animated series in the 1990s.
 Kevin Smith referred to Joan as "Stan's personal superhero" and "Marvel Muse".

 Early life

-Joan Boocock's birth was registered in the first quarter of 1922 in Castle Ward Rural District (now part of Newcastle's Metropolitan Borough) according to her birth register records.
+Joan Boocock's birth was registered in the first quarter of 1922 in Castle Ward Rural District (later part of Newcastle's Metropolitan Borough) according to her birth register records.
 Her father, Norman Dunton Boocock married her mother Hannah Clayton in the Castle Ward district of Northumberland in 1920.
 In one interview, she stated that she was born in Gosforth, Newcastle, and grew up there and in Fawdon.
 After World War II, she relocated to the United States as a war bride after marrying an American serviceman, Sanford Dorf Weiss, whom she had only known for 24 hours prior to their marriage in 1943.
+Boocock was a well-known hat model prior to her marriage to Weiss.
+She separated from Weiss not long after.

 Marriage to Stan Lee

-In her early years, Joan Boocock was a well-known hat model before moving to the United States as a war bride.
-She separated from Dorf not long after.

-Lee's cousin had set him up on a blind date with a different model at the agency Joan worked.
+Lee's cousin had set him up on a blind date with a different model at the agency where Joan worked.
 When Lee went to the modelling agency to meet his intended date, Joan answered the door instead.
 Upon seeing her he immediately professed his love for her and told her he had been drawing her face since childhood.

 Lee proposed after two weeks of dating, and she went to Reno, Nevada in order to nullify her previous marriage.
 On 5 December 1947, she received an annulment for her previous marriage, then married Lee in the room next door.
 Together, they had two daughters, Joan Celia "J. C." Lee (b.
-1950), and Jan Lee, who died eight days after delivery in 1953.
+1950), and Jan Lee, who died three days after delivery in 1953.
 As an interfaith couple they subsequently faced difficulty adopting.
 In 1949, the couple bought a two-story, three-bedroom home in Woodmere, Long Island, living there through 1952.

 Lee credited Joan as being the inspiration for early incarnations of the Fantastic Four.
 She was also the inspiration of Gwen Stacy, Spider-Man's second girlfriend in the comics.